 ““Q30.
 Vegetarian Sake.
 As a sake lover and a new vegan, I need to find sakes that do not use any animal product in their brewing and refining.
 Can you give me any information on how to double check a sake as “vegan-friendly?”
-Most sake does not use gelatine finings, although we cannot determine what does and what does not, and there is no way to know from the label.
+Most sake does not use gelatin finings, although we cannot determine what does and what does not, and there is no way to know from the label.
 Powdered active charcoal is used for fining of most Japanese sake.
 This is made from (as far as we know) wood and plants, but we cannot be sure about all stuff at all places.
-Sake called “muroka” is unfiltered and unfined so that would be a safe bet.” – see the FAQ section of his website.
+Sake called “muroka” is unfiltered and unfined so that would be a safe bet.” – see the FAQ section of his website (English).

 Shōchū (and Awamori)

 There are at least two major differences between sake and shōchū.
-First, sake is only made from rice, whereas shōchū can be made from a number of different ingredients, including rice, sweet potatoes, wheat, buckwheat, sugar and corn.
+First, sake is only made from rice, whereas shōchū can be made from a number of different ingredients, including rice, sweet potatoes, wheat, buckwheat, sugarcane and corn.
 Second, sake is fermented (like beer) whereas shōchū is distilled (like whisky, vodka, gin and other liquors).

-Awamori is the Okinawan version of shōchū.
-Shōchū and soda (often fruit flavoured) is sold in cans as ‘chūhai’ and as a ‘sour’ in restaurants/bars.
+Shōchū and soda (often fruit flavored) is sold in cans as ‘chūhai’ and as a ‘sour’ in restaurants/bars.
 Chūhai is a shortening of ‘shōchū highball’.
 Umeshu is a liquor made by steeping unripe plums and sugar in shōchū.
 Similarly, yuzushu and momoshu are made with yuzu fruit or peaches and either shōchū or sake.